Courtwood GAA: History

 Gaelic football has been played in the area since the foundation of the GAA in 1884 with evidence of the first club named Courtwood existing as early as 1888 and competing in the earliest known Laois Senior Football Championships.
 The 1892 Laois Senior Football Championship final was actually played in Courtwood.

 The early 1900s saw the original Courtwood club fade from existence to be replaced in the area by a club named Ballybrittas which in turn was replaced by the Jamestown club.

 The current Courtwood club was reformed in 1962 and played its first game on 1 April 1962 beating Wolfhill by 3-5 to 0-1.
 Previous to this, players from the locality played with either the Jamestown or Annanough clubs.

-Courtwood has won the Laois Junior Football Championship three times (1970, 1986 and 2014) and the Laois Intermediate Football Championship three times (1971, 1987 and 2018) and won two league titles Laois All-County Football League Division Three in 2015 and Division Two in 2018.
+Courtwood has won the Laois Junior Football Championship three times (1970, 1986 and 2014) and the Laois Intermediate Football Championship three times (1971, 1987 and 2018) and won three league titles Laois All-County Football League Division Three in 2015 and Division Two in 2018 and 2023.
 In 2006, Courtwood's second team won the Laois Junior "C" Football Championship.

 At underage level, Courtwood have successfully combined with Emo on a number of occasions to win county titles.
 Emo won the Laois Minor Football Championship in 1964 and 1965 and the Laois Under 21 Football Championship in 1966 and 1967, with players from Courtwood playing on the winning teams.

 The two clubs also combined to win the Under 21 title again in 1989 and 1990 as Courtwood/Emo and returned to win the Under 21 B title again in 2012.